RafaySystems/brave/README.md

 ## Summary

 **BRAVE** presents a robust solution tailored for executing diverse bare metal infrastructure needs in a virtualized, cost-efficient, and automated fashion.
 It simplifies such deployments by automating the creation of a cloud-based instance on supported cloud providers and then replicating the entire bare metal infrastructure within this cloud instance through Virtualbox and vagrant-managed virtual machines.
-Workflows to implement bare metal use cases are offered as provisioners within **BRAVE**. where new use cases can easily be supported by introducing new provisioners.
+Workflows to implement bare metal use cases are offered as provisioners within **BRAVE**, where new use cases can easily be supported by introducing new provisioners.

 Overall, **BRAVE** stands as a versatile extensible solution for virtualizing and simplifying bare metal deployments, offering a range of provisioners that cater to different use cases, making it an efficient and cost-effective tool for various non-production scenarios.